ricardo93borges/data-structures-notes/sorting/doc.md

 console.log(arr);
 ```

-Since its complexity is $Ο(n^2)$ on average and worst cases, this algorithm is more suitable for small or nearly ordered data sets.
+Since its time complexity is $Ο(n^2)$ on average and worst cases, this algorithm is more suitable for small or nearly ordered data sets.

 ### Selection Sort